Gecko (software): Quantum

 In October 2016, Mozilla announced Quantum, an ongoing project encompassing several software development efforts to "build the next-generation web engine for Firefox users".
 It included numerous improvements to Gecko, taken from the experimental Servo project.
 Firefox 57, also known as "Firefox Quantum", first shipped in November 2017 and was the initial version with major components from the Quantum/Servo projects enabled.
 These include increased performance in the CSS and GPU rendering components.
 Additional components will be merged from Servo to Gecko incrementally in future versions.

 GeckoView

 In September 2018, Mozilla announced GeckoView, the foundation of Mozilla's next generation of mobile products based on a software library that makes Gecko reusable for Android, encompassing newer software development efforts to "decouple the engine itself from its user interface, and made it easy to embed in other applications".
 Firefox Focus 7.0, shipped in the same month, is the initial version introduced GeckoView, with increased performance in median page loading.
 Firefox Reality was also built with GeckoView.
 In June 2019, Mozilla announced Firefox Preview as an ongoing project that focuses on building an Android web browser with GeckoView.
 Firefox for Android 79, also known as "Firefox Daylight", first shipping in August 2020, is the first stable release of that with major components powered by GeckoView engine.

 Standards support

 Some of the standards Gecko supports include:

+Some of the standards Gecko supports include: